 Tanveer Wahid is a programmer with several years of experience in multiple languages.
 He has developed sites for numerous Fortune 500 companies.
 He also has over two years of enterprise-level experience with Linux administration.
 Besides technology, he enjoys driving and working on automobiles, taking photographs, learning astronomy/cosmology, target practice at the range, and many other hobbies.
 He does not watch television.

 Evan Masseau leads iDialogs' device integration work as well as contributing as a web developer.
 He was previously a research fellow at the National Institute of Health and a volunteer at the Smithsonian Institution's Museum of Natural History.
 Evan graduated cum laude from Middlebury College with a B.A. in Neuroscience and a minor in studio art.

-Warrington Bloomfield has worked for iDialogs in android, web, and QA development since September 2014.
+Warrington Bloomfield has worked for iDialogs in mobile and web development since September 2014.
 He holds a B.S. in Computer Science from Queens College, City University of New York.
-He has previously been the fundraising chair of his fraternity and president of his local chapter of the engineering science club.
+In his spare time he enjoys playing rugby, martial arts and tutoring college students on android development.